UmmarFarooq14/Shell-Scripting-Journey/Shell/Practice-Day/text.md

           echo "$num is less-than 10."
       fi

  Run a valid command (like ls) and check its exit status ($?).
-Then run an invalid command and check again
+Then run an invalid command and check again:
  ---------------------------------------------------------------------------------------------------------
       command="pwd"
       $command